SchumacherFM/wordpress-to-hugo-exporter/README.md

 - Put posts in `content/post/` instead of `posts/` to match Hugo's expectations
+- Don't export pages, just posts (and drop the `type: post` from post metadata)
 - Enable comment export by default
 - Posts are index.md files in individual directories under `content/`, and each comment is a separate Markdown file in that dir